kaihendry/dabase.com/content/blog/thinkpad-vs-m1.md

 So what's your next Linux laptop? idk.
 Not Apple hardware.

 Tbh my idea of late is to [build a quiet team Red PC](https://streacom.com/products/db4-fanless-mini-itx-case/).
-When I travel, I'll only take the M1 with me.
+When I'm out and about, I'll only take the M1 with me.